undu/hexo_blog/source/_posts/Restrict-Linux-users-to-certain-workspaces-only.md

 default:other::rwx
 ```

 So for any guest developer we create we will need to modify the ACL, isn't?
 Well, it is not necessary, we can use ACL's with groups too.

-First, let's delete the current rules over **developers_website**, We are going to use **-b** option to delete all ACL rules.
+First, let's delete the current rules over **developers_website**.
+We are going to use **-b** option to delete all ACL rules.
 There are many other options that we can use, see [setfacl man page](https://linux.die.net/man/1/setfacl).
 ``` bash
 setfacl -b /var/developers/developers_website
 setfacl -R -d -m  g::rwx /var/developers/developers_website